justin-lyon/sf-five9-subscriber/README.md

 ## Supporting Configuration

+The below Metadata Types are included in this project.

 | Metadata Type | Description |
 | --- | --- |
 | CorsWhitelistOrigin | Whitelist the Five9 Domain so we can make requests from aura directly to five9. |